 How To Be a Successful Reverr

-1. Strive to deliver quality work and on time.
+1. Strive to deliver quality work and on time and follow the style guide religiously.

 4. Improve your grammar, research and typing skills.